miggyval/metr4202_ximea_tutorial/README.md

 rosrun rqt_image_view rqt_image_view
 ```
 ## Ending Notes
-This tutorial was written by Miguel Valencia, tutor of METR4202.

-Please contact me via Ed for the course, if you would like more clarification.
+Please contact the METR4202 teaching team via Ed for the course, if you would like more clarification.